We use all ORGANIC ingredients, and purchase chiles & garlic direct from farmers

 Bulgarian Carrot (very hot)

-For all those who have asked for a hotter Hot Winter: this sauce blends our Bulgarian Carrot with LOTS of Hinkelhatz, for a bold heat with rich, dark fruit flavor with a full body.
-This year we also added some Aji Crystal, which turned up the sour cherry and citrus notes (and possibly increased the heat just a little bit).
+For those who requested a hotter Hot Winter: this sauce blends our Bulgarian Carrot with Aji Crystal, for a bold heat with a taste of rich, dark fruit and a full body.
+Notes of melon and citrus lend a complex flavor.

 Hatch Chile (Medium)

 In a partnership with Los Roast, we are pleased to share this fermented Hatch chile sauce.
 These are certified New Mexico chiles prepared in the Hot Winter style.
-We use a combination of the Arizona 1904 and Lumbre varieties, to create a sauce with an accessible heat and distinctive SW flavor.
+We use a combination of the Big Jim and Lumbre varieties, to create a sauce with an accessible heat and distinctive SW flavor.

--- In honor of the people who have cultivated this chile for generations, I will be donating 5% of sales from this variety to the Seattle chapter of the International Rescue Committee.
+-- In honor of the people who have cultivated this chile for generations, I make an annual donation equal to 5% of sales from this variety, to the Seattle chapter of the International Rescue Committee.

 Limited Edition: "Fish" Pepper (hotter)